ftlabs/fastclick/README.md

 * [basic use](http://ftlabs.github.com/fastclick/examples/layer.html) showing the increase in perceived responsiveness
 * [triggering focus](http://ftlabs.github.com/fastclick/examples/focus.html) on an input element from a `click` handler
 * [input element](http://ftlabs.github.com/fastclick/examples/input.html) which never receives fast clicks

+## Credits and collaboration

+The lead developer of FastClick is Rowan Beentje at FT Labs.
+It is currently maintained by Matthew Caruana Galizia, also at FT Labs.
+All open source code released by FT Labs is licenced under the MIT licence.
+We welcome comments, feedback and suggestions.
+Please feel free to raise an issue or pull request.
+Enjoy.